KoxyG/ChainSafe_Ideathon/Subscription_plugin.md

 ### DevEx Improvement
 - Simplifies the implementation of subscription services within Ethereum projects.
 - Streamlines payment processing and subscription management.
+- Provides a user-friendly interface for managing subscriptions, improving the overall developer experience.

+### Gas Optimization
+- Optimizes gas usage by providing a streamlined subscription mechanism.
+- Reduces the gas costs associated with managing subscription payments and validation.

 ## Features